xaynetwork/xayn_saltyrtc_client_dart/flutter_saltyrtc_client/README.md

 The protocol contains a mechanism to determine a shared *task* (roughly a sub-protocol or extension) which then gains control over the end-to-end encrypted channel.
 This implementation does encapsulate the client to server handshake, client to client handshake and following task phase.
-Users of this implementation can (are meant to) implement custom task to use the protocol for whatever they need.
+Users of this implementation must implement custom task to use the protocol for whatever they need.

 ## Security